mozilla/learning-networks/clubs/web-literacy-education-kit/content.md

 * Active community member [Greg McVerry](https://twitter.com/jgmac1106) uses Thimble in his **University classroom** for his [student’s final projects](http://edu106.networkedlearningcollaborative.com/pages/fall15-portfolios).
 * [This article](http://www.cilip.org.uk/blog/digital-literacy-maker-librarians-mozilla-learning-network) outlines how [**one librarian from the UK**](https://twitter.com/DorineFlies), when speaking about the fundamental clash between youth and adults on the web...
     “...shared her [Mozilla teaching kit](https://d157rqmxrxj6ey.cloudfront.net/mrskapp/9795/) [which she remixed herself!] and talked about how as a “maker librarian you are committing to providing an open space where students are free to make choices about their learning”.
 This was her take on “Embracing the 21st century chaos” that technology brought to her school's front door.”
-* **In the U.S.A.**, the [National Writing Project](http://letters2president.org/resource/letters-to-the-next-president-2-0-letter-remix/) is featuring a [Letters to the Next President Thimble template](https://d157rqmxrxj6ey.cloudfront.net/chadsansing/24389/) to use in a national campaign for youth to write a letter to the next President.
+* **In the U.S.A.**, the [National Writing Project](http://letters2president.org/resource/letters-to-the-next-president-2-0-letter-remix/) is featured a [Letters to the Next President Thimble template](https://d157rqmxrxj6ey.cloudfront.net/chadsansing/24389/) to use in a national campaign for youth to write a letter to the next President.

 ##Thimble Overview